 We often complain that our surrounding circumstances were not so good, which somehow became the hurdles towards our success.
 We are always on the searching mode of some outer motivation some outer push to achieve our own goals, instead of searching the way to hard work and success we look for someone who comes and motivates us and that too for accomplishing our own goals.
-But in the crowd of thousands of these type of people there are and there were few who made a history during passing through the worst of their time, they no longer just remain the famous name but are better known by the word as “LEGENDS”
+But in the crowd of thousands of these type of people there are and there were few who made history during passing through the worst of their time, they no longer just remain the famous name but are better known by the word as “LEGENDS”.
+They have proved that disability is not an obstacle to success.

 THEY SIMPLY CHALLENGED THE WORD CHALLENGE WHICH GOD HAD GIVEN THEM FOR THROUGHOUT THEIR LIFE AND DENIED THAT THERE IS HARDLY ANY WORD AS “IMPOSSIBLE”